davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.5.7 (2013.05.09) =
+* Fixed bug where the admin user was not getting set as author in some cases.
+* Fixed bug where file names were not being sanitized.
+* Added setting to disable thumbnail generation.
+* Updated the default signature patterns and help text.

 = 1.5.6 (2013-05-07) =
 * Fixed bug where default post format was empty when the theme didn't support any formats.
 * Removed all hard coded references to wp-content.